Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: Revisiting Poincare algebra and its various contractions

 Furthermore, it is well-known that Wigner-In\"{o}nu group contraction of inhomogenous Lorentz group ISO(1,3) in the limit $c\to\infty$ gives way to inhomogenous Galileo group, where only the boost transformation gets deformed to

-where, $v^i$ is the relative velocity connecting these two frames: unprimed and primed frames and, is related to $\omega^{i0}$.
-And, the space $C^\infty(\mathcal{N})$ furnishes only a projective representation \cite{weinberg_qft1,Chakraborty:2006hv} of the Galilean group.
+where, $v^i$ is the relative velocity connecting these two frames: unprimed and primed frames and, is related to $(\omega^{i0})$ which is actually the relativistic rapidity parameter along the $i^{\text{th}}$ direction and is related to the velocity parameter $v^i$ as $\omega^{i0}=\frac{v^i}{c}$ in the limit $c\to\infty$.
+And, the space $C^\infty(\mathcal{N})$ furnishes only a projective representation \cite{weinberg_qft1,Bargmann:1954gh,Chakraborty:2006hv} of the Galilean group.
 It thus becomes clear that to find a representation of the Galileo boost \eqref{A8} in $C^\infty(\mathcal{N})$, starting from the expression of Lorentz boost, we need to compute the \emph{Lie increment} $\delta_0 \psi(\Vec{q}_g,q_g^0)$ rather than $\delta_0 \phi(\vec{q},t)$\eqref{A3}.
 To that end, consider a Lorentz boost along $i$-th direction so that only $\omega^{i0}=-\omega^{0i}\neq 0$ in \eqref{A3}.
 So it reduces to

 Now it follows trivially from \eqref{A3} that $\delta_0\phi(\Vec{q},t) = e^{-imc^2t}\delta_0\psi(\Vec{q},t)$.
 We can therefore recast \eqref{A9} as,

 Finally, we introduce the Galileo boost generator $\widehat{B}_i^g$, using \eqref{B1} as,